texrob20/calander-app/README.md

 - WHEN I refresh the page THEN the saved events persist

 ## Build With:
-- Jquery
-- Moment
-- Javascript
+- Javascript - JQuery, Moment js
 - CSS Stylying - Bootstrap, Font Aware, Google Fonts
 - HTML